zolodev/EnvyCommerce/README.md

 ## Prerequisite

-In order to be able to run this project, make sure you have the prerequisite in order and the latest version of the following application listed below.
+To be able to run this project, make sure you have the prerequisite in order and the latest version of the following application listed below.

 - NodeJS
 - Yarn